pavr1/online_payment_platform/Readme.md

 ### Execution
 ------------
-* In docker-compose we have mongo-express.
+* In docker-compose we have mongo-express to check mondodb data from the browser.
 You can access it by browsing `http://localhost:8081/db/bank/`
 * Transfers are done based on a buyers's credit card AND seller's account number.
 For testing please follow the guide below:
 ![alt text](image.png)
     - As seen in the image above, get the "BUYER'S" credit card number and the "SELLER'S" account number.
 Besides check both balances to compare after the transfer is done.